jonathan-laurent/AlphaZero.jl/README.md

 [issue](https://github.com/jonathan-laurent/AlphaZero.jl/issues) to share
 any idea, feedback or suggestion.

+### Related Julia Projects

+- [AlphaGPU.jl](https://github.com/fabricerosay/AlphaGPU): an AlphaZero implementation inspired from the _"Scaling Scaling Laws with Board Games"_ [paper](https://github.com/andyljones/boardlaw), where almost everything happens on GPU (including the core MCTS logic).
+This implementation trades off some genericity and flexibility in exchange for unbeatable performances when used with small neural networks and environments that support batch-simulation on GPU.
+- [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl): a reinforcement learning framework that leverages Julia's multiple dispatch to offer highly composable environments, algorithms and components.
+Future releases of AlphaZero.jl may build on this framework, as it gains better support for multithreaded and distributed RL.
+- [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl): a fast, elegant and well-designed framework for working with partially observable Markov decisions processes.

 ### Supporting and Citing

 If you want to support this project and help it gain visibility, please consider starring